Carlosma7/AdventOfCode/README.md

-# AdventOfCode-2021
+# AdventOfCode
-Advent of Code 2021 solutions coded in Python.
+Advent of Code solutions coded in Python.